Skip to content

 Use for the envelope rate and for the faster carrier underneath it.

-2. Substitute the live source pair
+2. Substitute the setup source pair

 and .